-Ray Cook is not one of the big brands in US Golf but with over 125 reviews and a reputation for reliability on the golf course this limited edition putter is a serious contender for winning the best putter for accurate alignment award for 2022.
+Ray Cook is not one of the big brands in US Golf, but with over 125 reviews and a reputation for reliability on the golf course, this limited edition putter is a serious contender for winning the best putter for accurate alignment award for 2023.

-The club is designed for golfers who prefer a medium to heavy weighted putter whilst still offering decent ball control and touch.
+The club is designed for golfers who prefer a medium to heavily weighted putter whilst still offering decent ball control and touch.

-- Cheap to buy, good for golfers who are new to mallet putters.
+- Cheap to buy, and good for golfers who are new to mallet putters.

-- Solid and heavy weighted clubhead whilst still offering a good responsive feel.
+- Solid and heavily weighted clubhead whilst still offering a good, responsive feel.

 - The grip is thicker and more substantial than on some big brand putters.

-- The alignment lines are very clear – the offset clubhead makes the line of sight unobtrusive.
+- The alignment lines are apparent – the offset clubhead makes the line of sight unobtrusive.

 - Try this club if you are missing longer putts, the heavier clubhead should help with improving consistent long putting.

 - Some reports of the paint flaking off after a few months.

 - There is no adjustable weighting feature on the club head.

 It’s time to bring out the big guns, and the Spider X from TaylorMade is ripping up the greens with the new truth path alignment system, which is the latest innovation from TaylorMade.

 This new system features a re-engineered clubhead with improved target line markings to help golfers improve putting accuracy from tricky and hard-to-read green shots.

 This club also has weight ports and a strong steel shaft that is designed to eliminate club twisting in the hand.